Patricia Arquette: 1997–2003: Independent film work and critical success

 In 1997, Arquette starred in David Lynch's neo-noir psychological thriller Lost Highway, in dual roles as Renee Madison and Alice Wakefield.
-The film had an ambiguous narrative, which polarized audiences and drew varying critical opinion, but it established a strong cult following.
+The film had an ambiguous narrative, which polarized audiences and drew varying critical opinion.
+It established a strong cult following and has continued to gain recognition.
 Arquette played an elusive femme fatale in a critically revered performance that enabled her to draw on her sexuality more than any other previous role.
 Roger Ebert, of the Chicago Sun-Times, disliked the film, saying there was "no sense to be made of it" and voiced his distaste over a scene in which Arquette's character is asked to disrobe at gunpoint.
 Other critics were more favourable: Andy Klein of the Dallas Observer called it a "two-hour plus fever dream", Michael Sragow of The New Yorker called the film a "compelling erotic nightmare", and Edward Guthman of the San Francisco Gate wrote a glowing review praising Arquette's performance, calling it the "strongest, most memorable performance [of the film]" and favourably comparing her double role to Kim Novak's in Vertigo (1958).
 That same year, Arquette appeared in Nightwatch, a horror-thriller film directed by Ole Bornedal.
 The film is a remake the Danish film Nattevagten (1994), which was also directed by Bornedal.
 Nightwatch was not a box office success and received poor reviews by critics, many of whom considered it an unnecessary, inferior retelling of the original film.